Section 5.2 – Athletics State Carnival Rules – boys and girls

 (e) Subject to the availability of placegetters and time constraints, the selection committee may choose the next most worthy athlete to replace any athlete unable to take his/her place.

-(f) Only athletes who have gained selection in the NSWPSSA Track and Field team will be considered for selection in the Combined Event and/or 1500m at the School Sport Australia 12 Years and Under Track and Field Championship in that year.
+(f) Only athletes who have gained selection in the NSWPSSA Track and Field team will be considered for selection in the Combined Event at the School Sport Australia 12 Years and Under Track and Field Championship in that year.

 5.2.21 Management structure